-- 5.1 If a match is not played due to team's responsibility, the final score will be 6-0. - 5.2 If a match is suspended due to a lack of minimum quantity of players, the final score will be 6-0, or the current score of the match if the winner team has scored more than 6 goals, eliminating the goals that the other team has scored (if there is any).
+- 5.1 If a match is not played due to team's responsibility, the final score will be 6-0. - 5.2 If a match is suspended due to a lack of minimum quantity of players, the final score will be 6 0, or the current score of the match if the winner team has scored more than 6 goals, eliminating the goals that the other team has scored (if there is any). - 5.3 If a match is not played due to both teams' responsibility, there will be no winner at all and both teams will receive the following final result: loosing 6 0.